 If all intervals for a variable X are of the same interval width, then the histogram is constructed with bars equal in height to the frequency of occurrence of each interval.
 But where the intervals into which data are grouped have different interval width, it is best to calculate and graph the densities on the vertical axis.
-This presents a more accurate representation of the actual Figure 3: Histogram of income distribution for sixty Saskatchewan households, 1994 distribution of the values of the variable.
+This presents a more accurate representation of the actual distribution of the values of the variable.